e9x/simple-socks/README.md

 For an example, see [examples/createServerConnect.js](examples/createServerFilter.js).

 You must return a promise.
 The promise resolving indicates the connection was accepted **and is CONNECTED**.
 The promsie rejecting indicates the connection was rejected **and was NOT connected**.
-You can wrap an unconnected socket in [waitForConnect](#waitforconnect) to make it compatible with this callback.
+You can utilize [waitForConnect](#waitforconnect) to wait for the socket to connect/throw before resolving to make it compatible with this callback.

 ### waitForConnect